 Hurtigruten, the Norwegian Coastal Voyage, is considered the "World's most Beautiful Sea Voyage".
 The 7-day northbound journey begins in Bergen and ends in Kirkenes.
-Visit many ports of call, from Alesund, Trondheim to Bodo and the spectacular Lofoten Islands.
-Cruise through the narrow Raftsund Strait and the Trollfjord to Tromso, the "Paris of the North".
+Visit many ports of call, from Ålesund, Trondheim to Bodø and the spectacular Lofoten Islands.
+Cruise through the narrow Raftsund Strait and the Trollfjord to Tromsø, the "Paris of the North".
 Enjoy optional shore excursions to Geirangerfjord, the Nidaros Cathedral, North Cape and more.

-January 1 - December 31, 2018
+January 1 - December 31, 2020

-daily, January 1 - December 31, 2018
+daily, January 1 - December 31, 2020

-- from $977 per person in double, PolarInside, MS Lofoten
+- from $1,270 per person in double, PolarInside

-- 6 nights Hurtigruten cruise, Bergen-Kirkenes
+- 6 nights Hurtigruten cruise northbound, Bergen-Kirkenes

 - Cabin category of choice